ucbrise/cs294-rise-fa16/trusted_hardware.md

 ### Optional reading:

+If some things are unclear from the readings above, these references should help:

 <a href="https://www.youtube.com/watch?v=mPT_vJrlHlg">Presentation by one of the SGX creators</a>, Frank Mckeen

-<a href="https://eprint.iacr.org/2016/086.pdf">Intel SGX explaned</a>, Costan and Devadas.
-This report covers at length Intel SGX as well as computer architecture and security knowledge needed to understand it.
+<a href="https://eprint.iacr.org/2016/086.pdf">Intel SGX explained</a>, Costan and Devadas.
+This report covers at length Intel SGX as well as computer architecture, security, and cryptography knowledge needed to understand it.
 Sections 1.1 and 5 are particularly relevant.

 ### Questions:

-TBA
+1. During the execution of a program, each enclave page is encrypted and authenticated.
+What prevents the operating system from swapping a page with an older version of this page from the same execution?
+Both the current and the old version have been authenticated at some point in time.

+2. Summarize the basic steps in a remote attestation process.

+3. Consider that three different parties, A, B, C, each have an input iA, iB, iC and want to compute a publicly-known function f(iA, iB, iC) such that they all learn the result, but none of them learns anything more than the result (and their own input).
+What are the high level steps one can take to use SGX for this purpose?

+4. Why does Haven go through the overhead and complexity of using Library OS + Drawbridge instead of simply issuing system calls?

+4. Can a bug in the database or LibOS exfiltrate unencrypted data in Haven?

+5. In Haven, can the operating system swap a page with an older page across machine shutdown?
+Explain.

 <!--
 ![ML-Lifecycle](assets/images/ml-lifecycle.jpg){:width="400px"}